Cras14Project/Coadaptation_with_RealAnt/README.md

 `ant11_cmd_dxl_mod` - A control program for the RealAnt's OpenCM9.04 board, modified from the original RealAnt project to also return speed and load of the servos.

-`project14-COADAPT` - The modified co-adaptation program, includes new `robot_environment` package for controlling the RealAnt robot
+`project14-COADAPT` - The modified co-adaptation program, includes new `realant_environment` package for controlling the RealAnt robot

 `ros` - Files for ROS Melodic workspace to read data from the Optitrack setup

 More information of the platform's components including instructions for installion are found in their respective folders.
-Instructions to run the Co-adaptation program with RealAnt is found in the `robot_environment`.
+Instructions to run the Co-adaptation program with RealAnt is found in the `realant_environment`.

 ## Links